M2neko/Due_Tonight/README.md

 ## User Interface

-The user interface of Due Tonight is designded according to the basic game logic.
+The user interface of Due Tonight is designded and developed according to the basic game logic.
 The game is composed of six scenes that connected by scripts.
 ![scene](scene.png)
  - Scene1: Main Menu: contains Start , Quit, Overcode, Controller & Keyboard four buttons.
  'Start' is the link to next game scene which allow players to choose two characters.